 The Oyu Tolgoi Project lies near the boundary of the South Mongolian and the South Gobi tectonic units, in the Kazakh Mongol Belt.
-The project area falls within the Gurvansayhan Terrane, which consists of highly deformed accretionary complexes and oceanic island are assemblages.
+The Oyu Tolgoi Project area falls within the Gurvansayhan Terrane, which consists of highly deformed accretionary complexes and oceanic island arc assemblages.
 The area is dominated by a broad corridor of major strike-slip faults, contractional fault and fold belts and fault-controlled Mesozoic sedimentary basins.